What Is the Endocrine System?

-Many different glands make up the endocrine system.
-The hypothalamus, pituitary gland, and pineal gland are your brain.
+Many glands make up the endocrine system.
+The hypothalamus, pituitary gland, and pineal gland are in your brain.
 The thyroid and parathyroid glands are in your neck.
 The thymus is between your lungs, the adrenals are on top of your kidneys, and the pancreas is behind your stomach.
 Your ovaries (if you're a woman) or testes (if you're a man) are in your pelvic region.

-Hypothalamus: This organ connects your endocrine system with your nervous system.
+- Hypothalamus.
+This organ connects your endocrine system with your nervous system.
 Its main job is to tell your pituitary gland to start or stop making hormones.

-Thyroid: This gland makes thyroid hormone, which controls your metabolism.
+- Thyroid gland.
+This gland makes thyroid hormone, which controls your metabolism.
 If this gland doesn't make enough (a condition called hypothyroidism), everything happens more slowly.
 Your heart rate might slow down.
 You could get constipated.
 And you might gain weight.
 If it makes too much (hyperthyroidism), everything speeds up.
 Your heart might race.
 You could have diarrhea.
 And you might lose weight without trying.

-Thymus: This gland makes white blood cells called T-lymphocytes that fight infection and are crucial as a child's immune system develops.
+- Thymus.
+This gland makes white blood cells called T-lymphocytes that fight infection and are crucial as a child's immune system develops.
 The thymus starts to shrink after puberty.

-If you don't make any insulin, which is the case for people with type 1 diabetes, your blood sugar levels can get dangerously high.
+- If you don't make insulin, which is the case for people with type 1 diabetes, your blood sugar levels can get dangerously high.
 In type 2 diabetes, the pancreas usually makes some insulin but not enough.

-Ovaries: In women, these organs make estrogen and progesterone.
+- Ovaries.
+In women, these organs make estrogen and progesterone.
 These hormones help develop breasts at puberty, regulate the menstrual cycle, and support a pregnancy.

-Testes: In men, the testes make testosterone.
+- Testes.
+In men, the testes make testosterone.
 It helps them grow facial and body hair at puberty.
 It also tells the penis to grow larger and plays a role in making sperm.